 - a.
-Project Title: Enter a brief descriptive title for your project.
+Project Title: Enter a brief descriptive title for your project, using no more than 200 characters, including spaces.
 IMLS may use this title for public information purposes. - b.
 Project Description: Enter a brief description (about 120 words) of your project.
 Tell us about the purpose of the project, the activities to be performed, the deliverables and expected outcomes, and the intended beneficiaries.
-Use clear language that can be understood by readers who might not be familiar with the discipline or subject area. - c.
+Use clear language that can be understood by readers who might not be familiar with the discipline or subject area.

+c.
 Proposed Project Start Date/End Date: Enter the start date and end date of the proposed period of performance in the format mm/dd/yyyy.
 The project period begins on the first day of the month in which project activities start and ends on the last day of the month in which these activities are completed.
 Refer to Section B of this Notice of Funding Opportunity to determine when your project can begin.